webdriverio/expect-webdriverio/README.md

     it('async mode', async () => {
         const el = await $('el')

-        await expect(el).toBePresent() // aliases toBeExisting or toExist
+        // Jasmine users should use expectAsync instead of expect!! await expect(el).toBePresent() // aliases toBeExisting or toExist

         // or